 - Chapter 19: Osteoporosis and Bone Health

-The American College of Sports Medicine, editor Barbara Bushman, and the other authors set out to produce a current and comprehensive guide on exercise and your health.
+The American College of Sports Medicine, editor Barbara Bushman, PhD, and the other authors set out to produce a current and comprehensive guide on exercise and your health.
+They achieved that goal.
 In general, this is a very comprehensive book, though there are several notable omissions (see below).

-Consumers who want thorough and detailed information will like this book.
+Readers who want thorough, detailed, science-based information on exercise will like this book.
 However, I think many others will be overwhelmed.
 Those who find the text too much to read can still benefit from the tables and the very good full-color images of real people (ie., not fitness models) doing sample exercises.
 For example, the tables in chapter 2 which allow the reader to compare their fitness parameters to population norms are very good.
 Readers should consider photocopying these tables and keeping them handy.
 Tables 11.1 and 11.2 (fitness norms for the elderly) should also be included in chapter 2 so that the user has them all in one place.

-In an attempt to be thorough and detailed, I think the editors overestimate their readers.
+But in their attempt to be thorough and detailed, I think the authors overestimate their readers.
 For example, the algorithm on p.
 21 which assesses the risk of coronary artery disease is far too complex for a consumer audience.
 The discussion of METs on p.
 107-108 is a good summary, but is over the head of most consumers.
 Likewise, the summary of different ways of categorizing nutrient amounts on p.
 70 just leaves the reader confused.
 "Actionable" information is much better than "more" information, especially when it comes to health resources for consumers.